 Art founded Babson Technologies in 1987 based on his invention of an axial centrifugation method that would enable immunoassays to be run with high throughput and high sensitivity.
 His fundamental breakthrough became the core of IMMULITE technology, which is still sold and used in thousands of labs to this day.
 Babson Technologies became Cirrus Diagnostics and was acquired by Diagnostic Products Corporation.
 IMMULITE became known for having the broadest menu of tests on the market and the highest customer satisfaction due to extraordinary reliability and service.
 IMMULITE accounted for more than 90% of DPC’s business when it was acquired by Siemens for $1.86 billion in 2006.
 Art received the Siemens Lifetime Achievement Award in 2010 and retired in 2014 at the age of 87.

-Our CEO, Eric Olson, met Art in 1988 when he hired Eric’s father as his third employee.
+Our Founder, Eric Olson, met Art in 1988 when he hired Eric’s father as his third employee.
 Eric’s first professional software development experience came in 1990 and 1991 when he worked for Art as a high school summer intern.
 Art became a dear family friend who substantially influenced Eric’s love of science.

 Art was unique in that he always moved directly from ideas to practice—he would immediately build models from wood, cardboard, and tape to evaluate whether each idea worked.
 By doing so, he was able to learn what worked, what didn’t, and why.
 Rapidly learning and iterating, Art was able to outpace other inventors of his day with his creativity, optimism, and perseverance.

 Art had a deep love for science and experimentation, and he earned a famous reputation for attention to detail in scientific data.
 He fought vigorously against confirmation bias, always ensuring that we listened to data to understand what it had to say.